The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a

 Three resolution tiers are available, which are labeled ``4x'', ``8x'', and ``16x'', corresponding to spatial resolutions 4, 8 and 16 times finer than in \thesan and to baryonic particle masses of $9.09\times10^3\,\mathrm{M}_\odot$, $1.14\times10^3\,\mathrm{M}_\odot$, and $1.42\times10^2\,\mathrm{M}_\odot$ respectively.
 Throughout this study, we adopt the highest resolution available for each zoom-in region and restrict ourselves to the fiducial physics setup.

 The \thzoom framework employs a multi-channel stellar-feedback scheme that incorporates photoionization, radiation pressure, stellar winds, and supernova feedback \citep{Kannan:2020aa, Kannan:2021aa}.
 Radiation from newly born stars is propagated on-the-fly, so that their ionising photons directly modify the local gas temperature and ionisation state.
-Supernovae deposit both thermal energy and radial momentum into neighbouring cells, while stellar winds follow the SMUGGLE prescription of \citet{Marinacci:2019aa}.
+Supernovae deposit both thermal energy and radial momentum into neighbouring cells, while stellar winds follow the SMUGGLE prescription of \citet{Marinacci:2019aa} which deposits mass, momentum, and metals into gas cells surrounding young (OB) and AGB stars.
 Acting together, these processes suppress runaway collapse, launch galactic outflows, and regulate the assembly of early galaxies.
 An additional “early feedback’’ channel disrupts dense star-forming clouds within a few Myr of the onset of star formation, further moderating the local star-formation efficiency \citep[][]{Kannan:2025aa,Wang:2025aa}.